pmspedrosa/EasyDriv_GPS/README.md

 - Add/Edit/Remove user: The software administrator must be able to perform all necessary operations on a user.
 It is important to keep data such as: Name, Age, Driving License Number, Driving License Issue Date, Driving Type, Etc.

--Change vehicle availability: For a variety of reasons, a vehicle can be inoperative.
+- Change vehicle availability: For a variety of reasons, a vehicle can be inoperative.
 This change of status must be done by the Manager User.

 - Book vehicle: To make a vehicle reservation, several details must be filled in: Date and time, required project, user who will make the reservation.
 This feature is the core of the software: after filling in the needs, the software must be able to identify which vehicles are available to carry out the trip.